sglavoie/dev-helpers/bash_history_cleaner/README.md

 ## Your opinion is welcome!

 I haven't noticed any bug up to now for my personal use, but please feel free to let me know if you are aware of any unwanted behavior.
-To stay on the side of caution, setting `backup_history` to `True` has proven useful.
+To stay on the side of caution, setting `backup_history` to `True` has proven to be useful.

 ## Conclusion